ibm-cloud-docs/vmware/vmware-6-topic-description.md

 # About VMware and {{site.data.keyword.cloud_notm}}
 {: #about-vmware}

-{{site.data.keyword.BluSoftlayer_full}} provides the unique capability for you to provision dedicated {{site.data.keyword.baremetal_short}} upon which you can deploy your own VMware based private cloud.
+{{site.data.keyword.BluSoftlayer_full}} provides the capability for you to provision dedicated {{site.data.keyword.baremetal_short}} upon which you can deploy your own VMware based private cloud.
 For example, you can create a hybrid cloud where on-premises VMware-based servers, tools, and processes can be extended into the public cloud.
 {: shortdesc}

 vSphere workloads and catalogs can be provisioned onto VMware vSphere environments within {{site.data.keyword.cloud_notm}} data centers without modification to VMware VMs or guests.
 The use of a common vSphere hypervisor and management or orchestration platform makes these deployments possible. vSphere implementations also enable the use of other components of the VMware vCloud Suite – vSphere, vRealize, vSAN, Site Recovery Manager (SRM), and NSX.